wesselvanree/vsc-xcode-theme/README.md

 This folder is usually located at `user > .vscode > extensions`.

 Then, you need to restart Visual Studio Code.
-You can now use this color theme by selecting te 'Xcode Dark' color theme.
+Now you can use this color theme by selecting te 'Xcode Dark' option in the command palette.